Enjoy a perfect introduction to the Eternal City and discover the spectacular monuments of Rome’s historical center

 An evening stroll to enjoy the city, through its imposing palaces and grand piazzas, where water dances in beautiful fountains; a stroll to discover enchanted little streets where time has stopped; a private tour to dream, exploring history and art in a new way.
 Join us on an impassioned journey to encounter popes and emperors, artists and ordinary people in the places where their lives took shape, where the ancient and the modern mingled to create the political and religious institutions on which Italian society still rests today.

-We will begin in Piazza di Spagna, at the foot of the iconic Spanish Steps.
-We will learn the history of the church of the Trinita' dei Monti that towers above, as well as why the young Gian Lorenzo Bernini and his sculptor father adopted the unusual subject of a boat for the fountain of the Barcaccia.
+In Piazza di Spagna meanwhile, we'll find ourselves at the foot of the no less iconic Spanish Steps.
+Here we will learn the history of the church of the Trinita' dei Monti that towers above, as well as why the young Gian Lorenzo Bernini and his sculptor father adopted the unusual subject of a boat for the fountain of the Barcaccia.
 We will also uncover the social significance of the majestic stairway that came to unite these two areas separated for centuries by a high cliff.
-After short stops at the Colonna del'Immacolata (Column of the Immaculate Conception) and the house of Gian Lorenzo Bernini, we will reach another of the city's most indelible landmarks, the Trevi fountain
+After short stops at the Colonna del'Immacolata (Column of the Immaculate Conception) and the house of Gian Lorenzo Bernini, we will reach another of the city's most indelible landmarks, the Trevi fountain.

 Here we will let ourselves be lulled by the magical song of the waters, immersing ourselves in this wonderful piece of theatrical architecture that both recalls the great buildings of the past and allows us to imagine the impossible architecture of the mind.
 With the help of your guide you will read the many legends written in the relief sculpture of the triumphal arch, where the god Ocean advances with his Tritons and winged horses to celebrate with us an ancient festival of water.